ExactTarget/fuelux/README.md

 ## Documentation and Examples
 Live docs and demos can be found at http://exacttarget.github.com/fuelux

+To see some work ExactTarget has made available to our client base, please check out our [Developer Community] (http://code.exacttarget.com/devcenter/home)

 ## Release History
 `2.0.0` _(Under development)_ First public release of Fuel UX